thisrohangupta/changelog/cd-platform/helmsubchart.md

 ```

+### Supported Swimlanes

+Harness supports Canary, Blue-Green and Rolling Deployments with the Helm Subcharts and Dependencies feature when deploying with Kubernetes.

+Harness supports deploying a basic strategy with native Helm and the Helm Subchart and dependency capabilities.

+### Pipeline Execution of a Helm Chart with Subcharts

 During Pipeline Execution you will see Harness fetch the subcharts and fetch the dependencies for deployment.
 In the fetch files section we will fetch the Subchart and show the fetched subchart in the fetched files collected.